 This is the perfect time of year to review the budget.

 And try these.

 Do whatever it takes to make this happen.
 Put it on your calendar.
 Email yourself a reminder.
 Put sticky notes on the mirror.
 But definitely book time in your schedule to evaluate your finances and set new goals.

 Itemize specific habits that lead you to overspend.
 We all have different things that tempt us so it is important to consider your particular challenges.
 Here are a few common ones, with ideas to be proactive.

 BUSTER #1 No Budget.
 Perhaps the most obvious way to save money is to first create a budget and then stick to it.
 Pop over here for suggestions to get you started.

 How to Create a Monthly Budget

-BUSTER #2 Not packing a lunch.
+BUSTER #2 Not packing lunch.
 We know that packing lunches helps us stay on budget and make healthier choices.
-But there are a few simple steps that can make this process a lot more fun and inspiring.
+But there are a few simple steps that can make this process a lot more fun and inspire.

 How to Get Organized to Make Lunches a Snap